Guinness Night Football in GIFs | Goal.com

 Guinness Night Football was an unforgettable campaign, which brought together the best African artists and 5-a-side players in a celebration of the continent’s music and sport.

-After regional events in Cameroon, Kenya, Nigeria and Uganda, the cream of the continent’s 5-a-side campaign collided in the Pan-African Extravaganza, a magical night for lovers of Africa’s favourite sport.
+After regional events in Cameroon, Kenya, Nigeria and Uganda, the cream of the continent’s 5-a-side tournament collided in the Pan-African Extravaganza, a magical night for lovers of Africa’s favourite sport.

 The stars were on show at Guinness Night Football's Pan African finale in Lagos, with Nigerian prodigy Davido and Cameroonian music executive Salatiel among the stars to wow the fans with their talents...and take to the pitch to show off their tekkers.